 I’m going to answer this question two different ways.
 First, with a technical answer.
 Then, with a story.

-Medically, a blighted ovum (also known as an “anembryonic pregnancy”) occurs when, according to the American Pregnancy Association, “A fertilized egg attaches itself to the uterine wall, but the embryo does not develop.
-Cells develop to form the pregnancy sac, but not the embryo itself.”
+Medically, a blighted ovum (also known as an “anembryonic pregnancy”) occurs when “a fertilized egg attaches itself to the uterine wall, but the embryo does not develop.
+Cells develop to form the pregnancy sac, but not the embryo itself” (American Pregnancy Association).

 That’s the official explanation.
 In lay terms, that means the pregnancy stops growing before an embryo even develops–by the time you get your menstrual period, your chance of a healthy baby is gone, but your body may show no signs of anything being amiss.

-For this reason, it’s one of the most frustrating types of miscarriage because it can take a long time to learn that your pregnant isn’t viable, and people are sometimes awful about it.
+For this reason, it’s one of the most frustrating types of miscarriage because it can take a long time to learn that your pregnacyt isn’t viable, and people are sometimes awful about it.

 A Blighted Ovum Often Looks Like Any Other Pregnancy